 • No person(s) shall permit any animal owned by him/her or under his/her control to pick over, interfere, disturb, remove or scatter any material placed out for collection.

 • No householder shall put out for collection more than six (6) containers or their equivalent for collection by the Town on any one collection day.

 • No person(s), other than the employees of the Council authorized for that purpose, shall pick over, remove, disturb or otherwise interfere with any garbage or refuse placed for removal by the Council whether or not it is enclosed in receptacles or containers.

 • Garbage containers and bundles shall be placed for collection in front of the premises at the curb or street line no earlier than 6:00 am and no later than 8:00 am on the day designated for collection.

 • Containers and bundles should not weigh more than 50 lbs./22.5 kg.
 All paper, newspaper, magazines, cardboard or cartons not placed in water tight cans or approved polyethylene garbage bags (Small plastic supermarket shopping bags, kitchen catchers and cardboard cartons are not considered suitable containers) shall be flattened out and securely tied with strong twine or rope in convenient bundles.
 A polyethylene garbage bag shall have a material thickness of at least 1 ½ mil, and shall have a minimum size of 26″ x 36″/66cm x 91cm.

 • For more information, call the Public Works Department at 651-5938 between the hours of 7:30 am to 4:00 pm, Monday through Friday, to learn your collection day or anything else you want to know about our services.

-The waste transfer station will accept materials on the following Saturdays:
+The waste transfer station will accept materials on the following Saturdays in 2018:

 Residential Cleanup Events